By Grace Walsh

 Luckily though, old money notes don’t just expire out of the blue.
 The Bank of England, who issues new currency to England, always gives six months notice and that period has not been announced yet.

 Over the last four years, much of British currency has been withdrawn and replaced by new polymer notes.
 In 2016, people were given a deadline to spend old £5 bank notes before they went out of circulation.
 Then a year later, the £10 note went out of circulation and people were encouraged to spend the paper note as soon as possible.

-This means that old, paper £20 notes will be used alongside the new ones for the time being.
+Even though the new polymer £20 are also now available and can be withdrawn from cash machines, the old, paper £20 notes can still be used alongside the new ones for the time being.

 Can I exchange my old £20 for a new one?